open/close all folders

 - Practically ubiquitous with the Choose Your Own Adventure genre of books, as mentioned above.
-With the exception of the recent rerelease, which tends to avoid showing you, illustrations tend to make it obvious what gender "you" are, as well as about what age.
-(In some of them, you were clearly an adult; in most, you were a kid.)
+Although there are exceptions, illustrations tend to make it obvious what gender "you" are, as well as about what age.

-- Although the text often makes gender very vague or eliminates it.
+- The text itself often makes gender very vague or eliminates it.
 One example specified a character entering "the bathroom for the opposite sex" and gave a potential romantic interest a gender-neutral name.

 - The Finnish language has no gendered pronouns, so writing gender-neutral text isn't hard.
 A good example is the novel Pimeästä maasta by the Finnish fantasy writer Maarit Verronen, where the protagonist has a made-up name and it's impossible to infer their gender from anything they do.
 It turns out the protagonist lives in another world where gender doesn't even exist the way it does in ours.